 - Plastics that are based on fossil resources and are biodegradable, such as PBAT.

-Currently, bioplastics represent about one per cent of the about 320 million tonnes of plastic produced annually.
+Currently, bioplastics represent about one per cent of the about 335 million tonnes of plastic produced annually.
 But as demand is rising and with more sophisticated materials, applications, and products emerging, the market is already growing very dynamically.
-Roughly 85 percent of plastics could technically be substituted with biobased plastics (according to ProBIP, 2009).

 Biobased or partially biobased durable plastics, such as biobased or partially biobased PE, PET or PVC, possess properties, which are identical to their conventional versions.
 These bioplastics are technically equivalent to their fossil counterparts; yet, they help to reduce a product’s carbon footprint.
 Moreover, they can be mechanically recycled in existing recycling streams.